-Locking nuts also refer too the vast range of nuts that are used for providing some sort of locking arrangement in an assembly.
+Locking nuts refer to the vast range of nuts that are used for providing some sort of locking arrangement in an assembly.

 These could be nuts that are used singly or in tandem to provide the locking effect.